Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/study-guide.md

 Components are written as Class objects that extend React.Component or as functions

-A Class based component can define state.
-Class based components must define a render method that returns JSX.
+A Class-based component can define state.
+Class-based components must define a render method that returns JSX.

 ### Props and State

 Props and state are features of components.

-Props allow you to pass data into a component to comfigure that component.
+Props allow you to pass data into a component to configure that component.
 Props come from outside of a component.

-State is defined within a component and a component changes it's state.
+State is defined within a component and a component changes its state.

-Changes to props or state causes a component to render.
+Changes to props or state cause a component to render.

 ## Controlled Component (form input pattern)

 The controlled component pattern refers to the pattern used in React to handle form elements and form input.
-You should be able to set up a component that accepts user input in an `<input />` element and display the value in the element and stores the value on state.
+You should be able to set up a component that accepts user input in an `<input />` element and display the value in the element and stores the value on the state.

 ```JSX
 import React, { Component } from 'react'